isathar/Blender_UE4_VectorFieldEditor/README.md

 - Extract to your addons directory
 - Enable it in the addon manager (named *FGA Vector Field Tools*)
-- A new tab named *Particle Simulation* should be available in the tools panel with a panel named Vector Fields
+- A new tab named *Vector Fields* should be visible in the tools panel

 ---------------------------------------------------------------------------------------------------------

 ## Notes

 ###### Performance
+- This addon's performance is heavily dependent on the speed of your CPU and memory.
 - Blender may stop responding during the Create and Calculate operations, but shouldn't crash.
 - On vector fields with a density of less than 128^3, operations should take less than a minute, with lower density fields (<64^3) taking a few seconds at most.
 - At maximum density (128^3), creating a new vector field takes about 20 seconds on my mid-range Core i5 based PC, and calculating velocities can take up to 2 minutes (after recent tweaks).
-- Performance while editing reasonably sized (< 1 million vertices) vector fields is good, while a 128^3 volume can be painfully slow under the right circumstances.
+- Performance while editing reasonably sized (< 1 million vertices) vector fields is good, while a 128^3 volume can be painfully slow under the right (wrong) circumstances.
-- Display of velocity lines on large fields (>64^3) is very slow.

 ###### 128x128x128 and System Memory
-- Editing a 128x128x128 vector field requires a 64-bit system and Blender install, as well as a large amount (> 6-8 GB) of system memory.
+- Editing a 128x128x128 vector field requires a 64-bit system and Blender version, as well as a large amount (> 6-8 GB) of system memory.
-- This is due to the amount of particles that need to have their dynamics cached
+- This is due to the amount of particles that need to have their dynamics cached (and the number of vertices in the volume mesh)
 - To avoid running out of memory while editing very high resolution vector fields, you may want to lower your undo history steps.
 - Using a disk cache for your particles may help, too.

-###### Console Warning Messages
-- While creating new vector fields, the following messages will appear in your console window:
-- `CustomData_copy_data_layer: warning null data for CDOrco type (...)`
-- `CustomData_copy_data_layer: warning null data for CDMVert type (...)`
-- It looks like these appear because there is no face data in the vector field and can probably be ignored.

 -------------------------------------------------------------------------------------------------------

 ## Changelog: